Fleximex/interval_time_picker/README.md

 * `interval`
 * `visibleStep`

-`interval` is the steps the Interval Time Picker uses when validating the chosen time as well as the steps it rounds off to.\
+`interval` is the steps the Interval Time Picker uses when validating the chosen time (minutes) as well as the steps it rounds off to.\
-The default and minimum value is 1.
-The maximum is 30.
+The default and minimum value is 1 minute.
+The maximum is 30 minute.

 It is actually possible to also use an interval that is not a factor of 60.\
 So i.e., if you are weird and want to use 7 you can use that.
 In that case the highest pickable number is 56 and going higher will pick 0.